Package insert / prescribing information

 Karposi's sarcoma has been reported to occur in patients receiving corticosteroid therapy, most often for chronic conditions.
 Discontinuation of corticosteroids may result in clinical improvement.

-As sodium retention with resultant edema and potassium loss may occur in patients receiving corticosteroids, these agents should be used with caution in patients with congestive heart failure or renal insufficiency.
+As sodium retention with resultant edema and potassium loss may occur in patients receiving corticosteroids, the e agents should be used with caution in patients with congestive heart failure or renal insufficiency.

 Metabolic clearance of corticosteroids is decreased in hypothyroid patients and increased in hyperthyroid patients.
 Changes in thyroid status of the patient may necessitate adjustment in dosage.